cgruver/cgruver/_posts/2022-12-12-Quarkus-For-Architects-05.md

                         │   ├── AuthApi.java
                         │   ├── DocumentsApi.java
                         └── model
-                            ├── Credentials.java
-                            └── Token.java
+                            └── Credentials.java
 ```

-`AuthApi.java` is the class that we will use to get an authorization token.  `Credentials.java` & `Token.java` are its DTOs.
+`AuthApi.java` is the class that we will use to get an authorization token.  `Credentials.java` is its DTO.

 `DocumentsApi.java` is the class that we'll use to interface with the Stargate Document API.